English as an Additional Language (EAL)

 Welcome to EAL at Chesswood

-Chesswood Junior School is representative of the diverse community that surrounds it and, at current count, has 35 different languages spoken in school!
+Chesswood Junior School represents the diverse community that surrounds it and currently, has 35 different languages spoken in school!
 At Chesswood, we recognise what a valuable part this diversity plays in enriching our school community.
 We believe that enabling children who speak English as an Additional Language (EAL) to share and celebrate their language and culture within school inspires all children to be proud of our diversity.

 Scroll down to see photos of this in action: